Cost to Pebble Dash a House

 Lime render is a traditional type of render that hasn’t been used much over the past half a century.
 It gives a wonderful characterful look to your home.
 It is a specialist product and can be difficult to apply.

 It usually needs three coats between 8mm-10mm in thickness to create the desired look.
 The mixture will be calculated based on the specific property and can acceptably be cured within 28 days, however, it doesn’t usually completely set for up to a year.
-Lime render comes in at a cost of around £50-£60 per metre squared.
+Lime render costs around £50 to £60 per metre squared.

 Pros